Scott Hutchison: Early life

-Hutchison was born on 20 November 1981 in Edinburgh, Scotland, and was raised in the Scottish Borders town of Selkirk.
+Hutchison was born on 20 November 1981 in the Scottish Borders town of Selkirk.
 He was the second of three sons born to Marion and Ron Hutchison, grew up with a close relationship to his brothers Neil and Grant.
 Hutchison suffered from anxiety and night terrors throughout his childhood, and his mother would often refer to him as her "little frightened rabbit".
 In particular, Hutchison avoided socialization with other children of his age, and would play by himself in silence.

 Moving to the city of Glasgow, he studied illustration at the Glasgow School of Art: "I was there for four years and I didn't particularly want to be an illustrator, so I wanted to apply the rules that I learnt to everything I do, in terms of working in a bank or writing music."
 While living in Glasgow, he worked in a specialist whisky shop in the residential area of Hyndland, noting: "I began to appreciate and admire the heritage of flavour in a dram of single malt."

 Initially considering himself solely a guitarist, Hutchison began singing at the age of nineteen, stating: "Up to that point I was just a guitar player.
 I didn't know I could sing, I had been told I couldn't."
 His early songwriting influences included such American artists as Ryan Adams, Wilco and Laura Cantrell, with Hutchison noting, "When I started writing songs, my references were [these] Americana acts. [...]
 I could associate with those stories.
 And you can see American folk's deep connections with Scottish folk."